silkmoon18/csci-420/assignment-1/hw1-starterCode/readme.md

 4. Press '4' to render with Triangles and smoothened height.
 5. Press 'o' to switch to previous image.
 6. Press 'p' to switch to next image.
-7. Press 'l' to toggle wirefram display when render mode is Triangles.
+7. Press 'l' to toggle wireframe display when render mode is Triangles.
-8. Press 'v' to render with defualt lighting.
+8. Press 'v' to render with default lighting.
-9. Press'b' to render with ambient only.
+9. Press 'b' to render with ambient only.
 10. Press 'n' to render with diffuse only.
 11. Press 'm' to render with specular only.
 12. Rotate with mouse drag.